 For more information, see the SetFilter, Filter, RowsMove, and RowsDiscard functions in the PowerScript Reference and the Print DataWindow object property in the DataWindow Reference.

-Setting the page number
+the correct page number and page count:

 'Page ' + page() + ' of ' + pageCount())